zbalkan/wazuh-devenv/README.md

 chmod 660 "$decoders_dir"/*
 ```

-These commands are already provided in the `fix_permissions.sh`.
+These commands are already provided in the `fix_permissions.sh`. **Whenever you add a new file, use `sudo ./fix_permissions.sh` to ensure correct behavior**.
+Otherwise, you will see prefileght checks failing.

 If your filesystem supports ACLs, `setfacl` is a good helper.
 Using the commands, you can ensure the future files will use the correct permissions.
 Since it is not universal, this change is optional.